d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

         animator.Y[0][-1], timer.avg(), ctx_list))
 ```

-## Multi-GPU Training Experiment
+## Experiment

-We will start by training with a single GPU.
-Assume the batch size is 256 and the learning rate is 0.2.
+Let's see how well this works on a single GPU.
+We use a batch size of 256 and a learning rate of 0.2.

 ```{.python .input  n=62}
 train(num_gpus=1, batch_size=256, lr=0.2)